Financial Aid and Scholarship Information

-Please visit https://mea.org/mea-scholarship/ to access the application, or you can download it here.
-The application can be typed into or filled out by hand, and must be sent as a PDF to email@example.com and is due Thursday, February 18, 2021.
+Please visit https://mea.org/mea-scholarship/ to access the application.
+The application can be typed into or filled out by hand, and must be sent as a PDF to email@example.com and is due February 15, 2024.

 Due March.
 Student applicants are not required to have any Masonic affiliation.
 Applications will be updated soon.
 Send completed application to Jim Frost, 111 Russell Rd., Scottville, MI 49454.
 Access the application here.

 Must submit 1500 word maximum writing sample.
 Please see the application for specific instructions.

 - Attendance at Ludington High School

 - The application for this scholarship is a written letter to a young person with cancer, offering hope, encouragement, and a strong positive message